 Get tested for COVID-19

-If you have symptoms of COVID-19 you should get tested.
+If you have symptoms of COVID-19 you should isolate immediately and must get tested.
+This means you need a nasal/ throat polymerase chain reaction (PCR) test.

 - a high temperature